siwill22/andes_paleoelevation/README.md

 # andes_paleoelevation

- Repository to generate maps of paleoelevation from igneous geochemistry, with specific application to the western margin of South America 0-350 Ma
+ Repository containing data and code to reproduce the analysis presented in Liu et al (submitted December 2023).
+The code generates maps of paleoelevation from igneous geochemistry, with specific application to the western margin of South America 0-350 Ma

  ## Contents